 They’re also great to feature a number of your favorite veggies too – tomato, spinach, kale, avocado.
 Whatever takes your fancy!
 Add a touch of fetta or bacon also for a few extra flavors.

 Oats are one of the simplest diet-friendly grains out there.
-Even generally, incorporating oatmeal in your diet can assist you better manage weight and debar hunger pangs.
+Even generally, incorporating oatmeal in your diet can assist you in better manage weight and debar hunger pangs.
 They’re great for breakfast, lunch, and dinner.
-A 100 gm portion of oatmeal contains 12 grams of carbs (as per data from us Department of Agriculture).
+A 100 gm portion of oatmeal contains 12 grams of carbs (as per data from the us Department of Agriculture).
 Additionally, oats are rich in protein, which is another advantage for those on a low-carb diet.

-This grain has seen an increase in popularity over a previous couple of years and for all the great reasons.
+This grain has seen an increase in popularity over the previous couple of years and for all the great reasons.
 Quinoa is one among many gluten-free grains that’s rich in fiber and particularly high in proteins, which is right for the so-called health nuts.
 100 grams of cooked quinoa contains 21 grams of carbs and a couple of .8 grams of dietary fiber, also as 14 grams of protein (as per USDA data).
 It also includes good quantities of calcium, iron, magnesium, phosphorus, and potassium.

 Also referred to as Canada rice and wild rice, wild rice isn’t very fashionable but is nonetheless incredibly nutritious and as another bonus, is low in carbs also.
 Cooked wild rice holds just 21.34 grams of carbs per 100 grams, also as about 4 grams of protein within the equal portion (as per USDA data).
-They’re also low in fats and rich within the aminoalkanoic acid lysine.
+They’re also low in fats and rich in the aminoalkanoic acid lysine.